visualxl/Harey/README.md

 # Harey
-An RSI based EA.
+An EA based on the RSI & Stochastic indicator.
 It is not profitable in the long run... at the moment.
 More tests and tweaks need to be done before it can be used on live account(s).

 Timeframe: M5